It is Time to Reward Your Dedication

 Gonzaga is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 Gonzaga’s nursing program is also accredited by Commission on Collegiate Nursing Education (CCNE).
 Exception, our DNP Program is in the process.

-- everything you need to know to start your degree program online!
+The brochure will include everything you need to know to start your degree program online!

 The Demand for Nurses & Higher Education